lukablaskovic/MacroQuiet-StrandedAway/README.md

 # MacroQuiet-Stranded-away
-## 2D shooter/puzzle game about a traveller exploring abandoned planets and looking for past inhabitants.
+## 2D shooter/puzzle game about a space traveller exploring abandoned planets and looking for past inhabitants.

 Game is still a work in progress.